 When to Use Chatbots

-Acquire Customer Feedback
+Generate Customer Feedback

 When to Use Live Chat

-Increase Chat Agent Productivity
+Increase Agent Productivity

-Gain a Customer Service Advantage Over Competitors
+Gain Advantage Over Competitors

 Chatbot & Live Chat Providers

 Live chat and chatbot services are tools companies of all sizes use to improve operations and customer service.
 The most popular service providers offer both solutions, often together or as features in a service package.
-Providers offer tools for developing or customizing chatbots to suit each customer base through templates.
+They offer tools for developing or customizing chatbots to suit each customer base through templates.

 Frequently Asked Questions (FAQs)